Paraprofessional

 7. Support Student Assessment

-• Helping with Assessments: Paraprofessionals may assist teacher in administering assessments and tests, and sometimes help with gathering data on student performance.
+• Helping with Assessments: Paraprofessionals may assist teachers in administering assessments and tests, and sometimes help with gathering data on student performance.

 Minimum Qualification: